CraftAcademyLabs/coach-guides/miscellaneous/assessments/assessment_6.md

 ## Challenge

 Your project team will be starting a new project - a crowdsourced transportation platform called **Unter**.
-You were assigned the following chores by your team:
+You were assigned the following API chores by your team:

 ### Set up main repository
 **Description**